| Title: | Anomaly Detection using the CAPA and PELT Algorithms |

 optional parameters see details |

 Generates coefficents for all anomalous periods.
-Required input cost
+Required input cost is a cost function.
+Optional input t is the time of the partitioning solution to use.

 A matrix of parameters whose rows correspond to the rows in the summary output